 If we could only have one duffel for everything, from expedition travel to going to the gym, The North Face Base Camp would be it.
 It is durable and weather resistant enough for the most exotic adventures and expedition use, but also has one of the most excellent pocket designs.
 The pockets are essential for keeping you organized, making more traditional travel or just general purpose use easier.
 Its shoulder straps are nicely contoured and among the most comfortable, helping you to lug this bag as far as needed.
 Its larger "D" shaped opening makes packing and searching for items a breeze.

-While the Base Camp Duffel faces tighter competition than it used to and other models have some unique advantages for specific applications, the Base Camp remains our all-around favorite.
+While the Base Camp Duffel faces tighter competition than it used to and other models have some unique advantages for specific applications, it still remains our all-around favorite.

 Ease of Transport